-This is a very basic but fundamental meditation practice used in many Asian spiritual traditions such as Buddhism and Daoism.
-It is trained and taught in our Wing Chun Singapore Level 1-3 syllabus.
+This is a basic but fundamental meditation practice used in many Asian spiritual traditions such as Buddhism and Daoism.
+It is part of our Wing Chun Singapore Level 1-3 syllabus.
 In this method, we use our breath as a means or vehicle to connect to our body and mind.
 We follow our breath, and this will allow us to go “inside our body” and directly feel and experience the state of our physical body and mind.
-The three entities (body, mind and breath) interact and affect each other.
+The three entities (body, mind, and breath) interact and affect each other.
 For example, you are angry or afraid; your mind will tense up; this also affects your body and breath in an equal manner.

-Your breath must be even, deep and smooth, and this will relax your body and quiet your mind.
+Your breath should be even, deep, and smooth, and this will relax your body and quiet your mind.

 Meditation for Qi Gong and Wing Chun

 Here after I will discuss a simple breathing meditation method.
-Sit halfway on a chair, and your spine should not touch the back of the chair.
+Sit halfway on a chair, your spine should not touch the back of the chair.
 Your spine and knees are straight and in line with your shoulder nests.
 Your feet flat on the floor, hands on your lap and tuck your chin in slightly.

 Relax and focus on your breath; use abdominal breathing.
 In this method, you push down your diaphragm muscle to breathe.
 Your belly will expand when you breathe in.
-Breath in and out through your nose.
-Never use your chest for breathing (if you are not sure if you do place your hand on your chest)
+Breathe in and out through your nose.
+Never use your chest for breathing (if you are not sure if you do place your hand e your chest)

 - Close your eyes for better concentration.

-- Your mind may wander off, and if it does, reset and come back to the exercise.
-Stay in the present moment and follow your breath.
+- Your mind may wander off, and if it does, let go, and stay in the present moment and continue to follow your breath.

 Do this 1-2 times a day for 5 minutes.
 Slowly build up to 20 minutes per session.

-In the beginning, your mind will wander off.
-You can count your breath to stay in the present moment — Count 1 to 12 and then 12 to 1.
+If you find it difficult to focus on your breathing, you can count your breath to stay in the present moment — Count 1 to 12 and then 12 to 1.
 If you gapped out and lost track of your count, re-start counting from one (1) and continue to scan can your body for tensions and proper posture.

 Don’t judge yourself too harshly; observe your breath, the state of your body and mind.
-Keep practising, and over time you will feel more comfortable with this meditation exercise.
+Keep practicing, and over time you will feel more comfortable with this meditation exercise.

 You can do it everywhere at any time.
-However, you will need some discipline, in the beginning, to get into the habit.
 It is simple, but not easy!

 Good luck!
-Feel free to contact me if you have any questions or comments.
+Feel free to contact me if you have any and or comments.